 The pounding drums, stomping beat, and layered vocals create a sense of celebration and pure pop-rock exhilaration.

-“Glad All Over” was intentionally written to be a crowd-pleaser, with call-and-response lyrics and an anthemic chorus that fans could sing along to during live performances.
+This crowd-pleasing track was intentionally written to be a crowd-pleaser, with call-and-response lyrics and an anthemic chorus that fans could sing along to during live performances.

 🎤 Key Themes: